Software Updates

 Checking for Updates

-The Ioto agent will issue an upgrade HTTP request to the device cloud to query if there are any relevant updates for the device.
+The Ioto agent will issue an update HTTP request to the device cloud to query if there are any relevant updates for the device.
 This request submits the device.json5 file and receives back a URL that refers to the update image.

 If there is an applicable update, Ioto will download the image, verify the contents and then signal that an update is ready.